Narcotics Anonymous is a global, community-based organization with a multilingual and multicultural membership.

 The name, Narcotics Anonymous, is not meant to imply a focus on any particular drug: NA’s approach makes no distinction between drugs.
 Membership is free, there are no restrictions and there is no affiliation with any organization outside of NA including government, law enforcement groups or medical and psychiatric associations.
 Through all the service efforts and cooperation with others seeking to help addicts, NA strives to reach a day when every addict in the world has an opportunity to experience a message of recovery.

-A Narcotics Anonymous Group has been meeting regularly at St. Patrick for a number of years on Fridays from 8:00 PM to 9:00 PM in Barry Hall.
-We have recently added a meeting on Saturdays 8:00 pm to 9:00 pm.
-We strive to create an environment where NA members are in a clean, comfortable and safe place.
+A Narcotics Anonymous Group meets on Saturdays 8:00 to 9:00 PM in Barry Hall.
 Over the years literally thousands of addicts have attended this meetings and benefitted from the NA message of recovery from active addiction.